 For policyholders, clarity is generally better.
 But new language and coverage limitations will undoubtedly create new uncertainties.
 For one thing, it can be difficult to clearly identify attribution for a cyber attack, especially in the complex hacker ecosystem where nation-states hire independent hackers or hacking groups and loose-knit affiliations are the norm.
 While the burden of proof is typically on the insurer, no policyholder wants to have to go to court to receive their payout after suffering the injury of a cyber attack.

 Organizations must watch for war exclusions and similar clauses in the coming year and consult their broker and attorney as appropriate.

-- Use an experienced cyber broker.
-No standard form for cyber exists, and every insurer has a different track record when it comes to handling claims and coverage.
+No standard form for cyber insurance exists, and every insurer has a different track record when it comes to handling claims and coverage.
 An experienced cyber broker who understands the nuances can help ensure you get the best value and reduce headaches if you need to make a claim.

 Been putting off that multifactor authentication deployment?
 Wrap up these and other key security improvements before submitting your application.
 Many insurers have rolled out new, more detailed questionnaires and even technology that scans your systems.
 Be prepared for more scrutiny and tackle what you can ahead of time.

 Many insurers offer valuable discounts or even free pre-breach services for policyholders that include training, policy templates, vulnerability scanning, readiness assessments, tabletop exercises and more.
 These can help you reduce your risk -- a win-win for you and the insurer.